akbarfai-blub/akbarfai-blub/README.md

 On the side, I enjoy exploring datasets and machine learning — mostly on Kaggle.

 - 🔭 Currently deepening my skills in **React.js & Next.js**
-- 📊 Data Science enthusiast — Python, ML, and a bit of SQL
+- 📊 Data Science enthusiast Python, ML, and a bit of SQL
-- ✍️ Value clean code and well-documented projects
+- ✍️ Value clean code and well documented projects

 ---